NFL Rumors: Antonio Brown’s Career In Serious Peril As He Faces Potential Felony Charges In New Incident

 — Bleacher Report (@BleacherReport) January 21, 2020

 Brown was cut by the New England Patriots after the allegations emerged and after he allegedly sent intimidating text messages to one of the women.
 He faces the potential for a suspension after the league’s investigation is complete, but it would not go into effect until he is signed by another team.
-Despite rumors that some teams were interested in signing Brown, uncertainty of his fate reportedly put off some teams from signing the receiver this season, and he has not found another home since his release from the Patriots after Week 2.
+Despite rumors that some teams were interested in signing Brown, the uncertainty of his fate reportedly put off some teams from signing the receiver this season, and he has not found another home since his release from the Patriots after Week 2.

-Reports noted that Brown’s career is serious jeopardy after the series of incidents.
+Reports noted that Brown’s career is in serious jeopardy after the series of incidents.

 “The wide receiver’s career has spiraled out of control over the past year, featuring three different teams, two accusations of sexual assault and numerous people describing Brown as having a history of harmful behavior,” the New York Daily News noted in its report of Tuesday’s incident.

 As the ESPN report noted, neighbors in Brown’s gated community have become fed up with his behavior in the neighborhood.
-Days before the latest incident, Brown posted a video showing him in profanity-laced tirade against police officers who had responded to a reported custody dispute.
+Days before the latest incident, Brown posted a video showing him in a profanity-laced tirade against police officers who had responded to a reported custody dispute.

-Police in Florida are expected to make an update on Browns status some time before noon on Wednesday, ESPN reported.
+Police in Florida are expected to make an update on Brown’s status sometime before noon on Wednesday, ESPN reported.
 It was not clear yet exactly what charges he could face for Tuesday’s incident.